YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CIMAXLEVELS, Too many nested Call-ins.
 Nested resources exhaused at level !UL.>/error/fao=1!/ansi=0

-Call in/Run Time Error: This indicates that YottaDB/GT.M runs out of its internal condition handlers stack due to too many levels of nested call-ins.
+Call in/Run Time Error: This indicates that YottaDB runs out of its internal condition handlers stack due to too many levels of nested call-ins.

-Action: Ensure that the call-in application is not nested more than the limit (xxxx) that YottaDB/GT.M supports.
+Action: Ensure that the call-in application is not nested more than the limit (xxxx) that YottaDB supports.
 The number of nested call-ins can be reduced by not using call-ins, wherever possible, from external call functions.

 -----------------------